-Money for school meals is collected on a Monday or the first school day after a holiday and can be paid weekly or half termly in advance through our School Money payment system.
+Money for school meals is collected on a Monday or the first school day after a holiday and can be paid weekly or half termly in advance.
+Cheques are to be made payable to "Northumberland County Council" and all payments should be put in a sealed, named envelope clearly marked with contents.